NotsoanoNimus/NotsoanoNimus/README.md

 ### Work

-Former infrastructure security administrator turned software developer.
+Former infrastructure security administrator turned software engineer.

+_Developing_ a taste for applicable architecture and design patterns where merited.

 Whether personal knowledge, Stack Overflow, or some other admixture of persistence and luck, I ___will___ find the solution to a problem until it stops haunting me.

 ### Long-term Plans/Goals

-- 🌱 Learn Rust.
+- 🌱 Learn and apply advanced C++ techniques/concepts.
+- 🎓 Complete my Master's degree program.
-- 👯 Contribute to public repositories.
+- 👯 Contribute to public repositories when possible.
-- 💓 Create helpful projects people will love to integrate into their environments.
+- 💓 Create helpful projects and packages which people will love to integrate into their environments.
 - 🕵️ Do more [independent security research](https://xmit.xyz/security/)!